diwalkerdev/Aim/README.md

     #libraries = []
 ```

-Aim will automatically generate the correct flags to use dependencies specified in the `requires` field.

-A `headerOnly` build does not have an `outputName` or `srcDirs`.
-It exists only so the `includePaths` can be imported
-into another build using the `requires` field.

-A `libraryReference` does not have `srcDirs`.
-It exists only so the `includePaths`, `libraries` and `libraryPaths` field
-can be imported into another build using the `requires` field.
+Other notes:

+* The `requires` field is important as it is how you specify the dependencies for a build.
+For example, if you create a static library named "myAwesomeLibrary", this can be used in other builds simply by specifying  `requires=["myAwesomeLibrary"]`.

+* A `headerOnly` build does not have an `outputName` or `srcDirs` as it is not built.
+The `headerOnly` rule is not essential and is mostly for convenience.
+If you have a header only library, repeating the include paths across several builds can be become repetitive.
+Instead, create a `headerOnly` build to capture the include paths and use it in other builds by adding the rule to the builds `requires` field.

+* A `libraryReference` does not have `srcDirs` as it is not built.
+Like the `headerOnly` rule it is mostly for convience to reduce duplication.
+The primary use case is for capturing the `includePaths`, `libraryPaths` and `libraries` of a third party library that you need to use in a build.
+A `libraryReference` can then be used by other builds by adding it to a builds `requires` field.

-The fields `compiler`, `flags` and `defines` are normally written at the top of the target file before the builds
-section.
-By default, all builds will use these fields i.e. they are global, but they can also be overridden by specifying
-them again in a build.
-Note that when these fields are specified specifically for a build, they completely replace the global
-definition; any `flags` or `defines` that you specify must be written out in full as they will not share
-any values with the global definition.
+* The fields `compiler`, `flags` and `defines` are normally written at the top of the target file before the builds section.
+By default, all builds will use these fields i.e. they are global, but they can also be overridden by specifying them again in a build.
+Note that when these fields are specified specifically for a build, they completely replace the global definition; any `flags` or `defines` that you specify must be written out in full as they will not share any values with the global definition.

-## Methodology
+## Supporting Multiple Targets
 Aim treats any build variation as its own unique build target with its own unique `target.toml`.

 A build target is some combination of _things_ that affects the output binary such as: